Last updated:

 We have to wait a while for the new surface to bed in before re-painting the road markings.
 Key markings will be replaced with signage until the road is ready for us to paint.

-We don’t just resurface and go, we check back in the weeks afterwards to:
+We don’t just treat the road and go, we check back in the weeks afterwards to:

 - Check out any snags or defects